boazlavon/eg_cfg/README.md

 ## 📚 Data

-We evaluate EG-CFG on the **MBPP (Mostly Basic Python Problems)** benchmark — a widely used dataset of Python programming tasks.
+We evaluate EG-CFG on the **MBPP (Mostly Basic Python Problems)** benchmark [Austin et al., 2021] — a widely used dataset of Python programming tasks.
 Each task includes a natural language description, a target function name, and a set of unit tests.

 ### 🧾 Prompt Format